ChaudharyHamza65Chaudhary786/FinTrack/README.md

 pip install redis

-3. Configure Celery in Your Project
-Create a celery.py File

-Add a celery.py file to the project directory, i.e. celery_project > __init__.py:

-In your Django project directory create a file named celery.py

-4. Start Redis Server
+3. Start Redis Server
 Make sure the Redis server is running.

 redis-server

-5. Run Server
+4. Run Server
-Now you need to launch the Django test server:
+Now you need to launch the Django server:

 python manage.py runserver

-6. Run Celery Worker
+5. Run Celery Worker
 Start the Celery worker to process tasks.
 Open a terminal window and run:

 celery -A your_project_name worker --loglevel=info

-7. Run Celery Beat
+6. Run Celery Beat
 If you have periodic tasks and need Celery Beat to schedule them, run:

-celery -A your_project_name beat --loglevel=i
+celery -A your_project_name beat --loglevel